cfenollosa/feedtube/README.md

 `Channel title <TAB> channel RSS address`

 IMPORTANT NOTE: Next time you run `feedtube.sh`, it will download all videos for that channel.
 If you don't want that (I don't), just Ctrl-C as the download starts.
-Remove any temporal files when the script ends.

-This will be fixed in a future release.
+The script will try to get rid of temporal files.

 ## Watching videos